DevMountain/Rover/README.md

 Implement the following view hierarchy in the Storyboard.
 As you create each scene in the storyboard, create the appropriate Cocoa Touch files for each scene.
 Follow standard file naming conventions.
 * The project will have a `UITableViewController` as its initial View Controller embedded in a `UINavigationController`, with a basic cell.
 This will show a list of the Mars Rovers.
 * From the table view cell, create a show segue that will then display a list of sols that contain photos.
-The cell style should be able to show which sol it is, and how many photos were taken on that sol.
+You can use a Right Detail Cell to show which sol it is, and how many photos were taken on that sol.
 * From the table view cell just created, create a show segue to a `UICollectionViewController`.
 The collection view's cell should have an image view that fills the whole cell.
 Each cell will display a preview of the sol's photos.
 Remember to create a Cocoa Touch file for the collection view cell as well.
 * From the collection view cell, create a show segue to a new `UIViewController` that will display a larger version of the image on the cell that you segued from, along with labels to display which camera the photo was taken with, which sol it was taken on, and the Earth date it was taken on.

 If you haven't already, create Cocoa Touch Files for the views and view controllers you just made in the Storyboard.
+Remember to subclass each of your storyboard View Controllers and Views with the proper CocoaTouchClass.

-### RoversTableViewController:
+### RoversTableViewController.m:
+No other classes will reference properties or methods on the RoversTableViewController and therefore the .h file should be blank.

-* Create a private array called `rovers` that will be the data source for the table view.
+* In the implementation create a private array called `rovers` that will be the data source for the table view.
-* Call the appropriate method to fetch the Mars Rovers available to display, and set the `rovers` array to the returned rovers in the completion handler.
+* In `ViewDidLoad` call the `fetchAllMarsRoversWithCompletion:` method to fetch the Mars Rovers available to display.
+Within the closure use a for loop to loop through the rover names returned in the JSON.
+Within this for loop, use each name to call `fetchMissionManifestForRoverNamed` and add the returned `Rover` obect to the `rovers` array to the returned rovers in the completion handler.
+Placing a fetch function within a for loop will lead to as many fetches as there are items in the array you are looping through.
+This means the app will be waiting on a large number of asyncronys call occuring on different threads.
+You will need a way to determine when the last fetch function has returned its data before you move on to reloading the tableView and updating UI elements contingent upon this data retrieval.
+In order to do this, you will need to use a Dispatch Group.
+Please read Apple's Concurrency Programming Guide for further explanations.
+The section labeled [Waiting on Groups of Queued Tasks](https://developer.apple.com/library/archive/documentation/General/Conceptual/ConcurrencyProgrammingGuide/OperationQueues/OperationQueues.html#//apple_ref/doc/uid/TP40008091-CH102-SW25)  will be especially helpful.
-* Implement the `UITableViewDataSource` methods.
+* Implement the `UITableViewDataSource` methods using the `rovers` array..
-* Using the prepareForSegue method, pass the appropriate information to the destination view controller.
-Make sure that the destination view controller has a **public** property that serves as a placeholder to put the information to.
+* Using the prepareForSegue method, pass the appropriate `Rover` object to the destination view controller.
+Make sure that the destination view controller has a **public** _(thing "landing pad")_ property that serves as a placeholder to put the information to.

 ### SolsTableViewController:
 * Implement the `UITableViewDataSource` methods. (hint: Use the passed rover's solDescriptions)
-* Create a custom setter for the public rover property that checks if the rover being passed through the setter is the same as the current rover ( `_rover` ).
+* Create a custom setter- `setRover:` for the public rover property that checks if the rover being passed through the setter is the same as the current rover ( `_rover` ).
 If it isn't, then set the current rover to the one passed into the setter, and also reload the tableview.
 Remember that this setter is where we can do the Objective-C equivalent of a Swift `willSet` and `didSet`.
 * In the prepareForSegue, you should pass two things to the destination view controller; the rover that the SolsTableViewController got from the initial view controller's prepareForSegue, and the sol from the cell that the user just tapped on.
-(Again, make sure to create public properties on the destination view controller to be placeholders for these two things)
+(Again, make sure to create public properties on the destination view controller to be placeholders for these two things- i.e. two separate "landing pads")

-At this point, you should be able to run the app and be able to select a rover from the inital table view controller, and see a list of its sols that have photos on the table view controller that you segue to.
+At this point, you should be able to run the app and be able to select a rover from the inital table view controller, and see a list of its sols with a photo count on the table view controller that you segue to.
 Make sure this works before continuing.

 ## Part Three: Collection View Controller, Cache, and Swift PhotoDetailViewController